Afghanistan

 Human Rights

 Australia continues to add its voice to international calls to the Taliban regime to uphold, respect and protect all human rights in Afghanistan.
 Australia will continue to highlight the human rights abuses in Afghanistan, including through statements to the Human Rights Council and UN General Assembly.
-Australia will not turn our back on the Afghan people.
+Australia will not turn its back on the Afghan people.

 The Australian Government is particularly concerned about the deteriorating situation for women and girls.
 In particular, the directive to prohibit girls attending secondary school, the ban on women attending university, their non-inclusion in government and civil society, the ban on women working in NGOs, increased early and forced marriages, prescribed dress and the prohibition of women leaving their homes without a male guardian.
 Equal access to health, education, employment, and other services must be ensured, including in internationally funded programs.